skylerto/Software-Testing/a4/doc/04-mutation.md

 \caption{net.sf.borg.model.Repeat}
 \end{figure}

-Note that this is actually 1 fewer mutant kill than in the A2 analysis after adding tests.
+Note that this is actually 1 fewer mutant kill than in the Assignment 2 analysis after adding tests.
 Viewing the detailed information confirmed this finding.

 \begin{figure}[H]
 \includegraphics[width=\textwidth]{./assets/PIT/A3getNValueSpecific.png}